[W]e don’t half have a militant lot in our beloved SU.

 The Association had themselves previously stated that the purpose of the role was

-to be a point of contact for anything and everything LGBTQ+ related.
+to be a point of contact for anything and everything LGBTQ+ related.8As this post contains the identity of the CCO, have not linked it here.
 For my part, I tagged the CCO in the post in the hope of doing more than simply preaching to the choir that was my Facebook friends list.
 I also emailed a copy to them for good measure.
 Some debate occurred in the comments.
 I put myself forward as living up to the beliefs I had expressed previously, stating that

 Maybe that’s just me.